glondu/belenios/doc/tool.md

 ---------------

 Note that anyone can be an auditor.
-Everyone who plays a specific role in a election should start by auditing the election data.
+Everyone who plays a specific role in an election should start by auditing the election data.

 During an election, you should have access to the following files: